Georg Baselitz: Background

 Baselitz attended the local school in Kamenz.
-In its assembly hall hung a reproduction of the painting Wermsdorfer Wald (1859) by Louis-Ferdinand von Rayski, an artist whose grasp of Realism was a formative influence on Baselitz.
+In its assembly hall hung a reproduction of the painting Wermsdorfer Wald (1859) by Louis-Ferdinand von Rayski, an artist whose grasp of realism was a formative influence on Baselitz.
 Baselitz also became interested in the writings of Jakob Böhme.
 By the age of 15, he had already painted portraits, religious subjects, still lifes, and landscapes, some in a futuristic style.

 In 1955, he applied to study at the Kunstakademie in Dresden but was rejected.
 In 1956, he successfully enrolled at the Hochschule für Bildende und Angewandte Kunst in East Berlin.
-There he studied under professors Walter Womacka and Herbert Behrens-Hangler and befriended Peter Graf and Ralf Winkler (later known as A. R. Penck).
-After two semesters, however, he was expelled for "sociopolitical immaturity" because he did not comply with the socialist ideas of the DDR.
+There he studied under professors Walter Womacka and Herbert Behrens-Hangeler and befriended Peter Graf and Ralf Winkler (later known as A. R. Penck).
+After two semesters, however, he was expelled for "sociopolitical immaturity" because he did not comply with the socialist ideas of the GDR.

 In 1957, he resumed his studies at the Hochschule der Künste in West Berlin, where he settled down and met his future wife, Johanna Elke Kretzschmar.
-In 1961, he attended Hann Trier's master class and completed his studies the following year.
+In 1961, he adopted the name of Georg Baselitz, after his birthplace.
+Also in 1961, he attended Hann Trier's master class and completed his studies the following year.
 Trier's classes were described as a creative environment largely dominated by the gestural abstraction of Tachism and Art Informel.
 At the Hochschule der Künste, Baselitz immersed himself in the theories of Ernst Wilhelm Nay, Wassily Kandinsky, and Kasimir Malevich.
 During this time he became friends with Eugen Schönebeck and Benjamin Katz.
 Art historian Andreas Franzke describes Baselitz's primary artistic influences at this time as Jackson Pollock and Philip Guston.

 In 1961, he adopted the name Georg Baselitz as a tribute to his home town.

-Since 2013, he and his wife have lived in Salzburg in Austria and both obtained also Austrian citizenship in 2015.
-He married Kretzschmar in 1962 and is the father of two sons, Daniel Blau and Anton Kern, both gallerists.
+From 2013, he and his wife lived together in Salzburg, Austria, and both also obtained Austrian citizenship in 2015.
+He married Kretzschmar in 1962 and was the father of two sons, Daniel Blau and Anton Kern, both gallerists.

+Baselitz died on 30 April 2026, at the age of 88.